 You do this by highlighting the appealing and exclusive aspects of your offer.

-Incentive and Friction (i-f)
+Incentive and friction (i-f)

 Incentive and friction are two sides of the same coin.
 Together, they define the prospect’s psychological resistance to a given element during the sales process.